Sevens Report Quarterly Letter

 Essentially, we will pen a quarterly letter that you can stamp your firm logo, firm name, contact information, and signature on.
 (As mentioned, you can edit however you like, too.).

-Therefore, it remains critical to stay invested, remain patient, and stick to a plan.
-That’s why we’ve worked diligently with you to establish a personal allocation target based on your financial position, risk tolerance, and investment time horizon.
+Therefore, it’s critical for you to stay invested, remain patient, and stick to the plan.
+We’ve worked with you to establish a personal allocation target based on your financial position, risk tolerance, and investment timeline.
+Therefore, we aim to take a diversified and disciplined approach with a clear focus on longer-term goals.

-Thank you for your ongoing confidence and trust as we navigate this changing market environment.
-Please feel free to contact us with any questions, comments, or to schedule a portfolio review.
+Please do not hesitate to contact us with any questions, comments, or to schedule a portfolio review.

 John Doe Advisors